 Note: The name of this fallacy originates from an incident where Dr. Samuel Jackson, a renowned English writer, was arguing with George Berkeley, a philosopher who researched immaterialism, which is the idea that no material things exist outside of our mind.
 To refute this idea, Samuel Jackson simply walked up to a large stone, kicked it, and said “I refute it thus”.

 How to counter an appeal to the stone

 The first step to countering this fallacy is recognizing that your opponent is using it.
 Once you are capable of that, your best course of action is to call the other person out, and ask that they support their stance and explain why they find your argument to be absurd.
 To do this, use key phrases such as “I understand that you think that, but can you explain why you think it’s absurd?”

-Make sure to remain persistent, and try to get the other person to defend their unsupported stance.
+Make sure to stay persistent, and try to get the other person to defend their unsupported stance.
 Defending your own stance using additional evidence often doesn’t help, since the other person isn’t engaging with logical arguments in the first place.